Millmer/rag-chatbot-template/README.md

 ## Backend Setup
 The chatbot is hosted inside a Digital Ocean droplet as it requires streaming/sockets to work and they're not compatible with AWS Lambda (atm).

-To setup a new server we need to install the required software/packages/libraries:
+To set up a new server we need to install the required software/packages/libraries:
 - NodeJS v18 or greater
 - npm
 - pm2